jedymatt/laravel-sail-env/README.md

 ## How?

 It reads the services inside docker-compose.yml file.
-It extends the sail's `InstallCommand` class to use its `replaceEnvVariables` method.
+It extends the sail's `InstallCommand` class to use its `replaceEnvVariables` method so that it keeps in sync to `laravel/sail` package.

 ## Found Bugs?